Samourai-Wallet/whirlpool-client-cli/README-ADVANCED.md

 - ```--debug-client```: more debug logs
 - ```--dump-payload```: dump pairing-payload of current wallet and exit

+Any problem with CLI GUI or API?
+Try this:
+- Configure CLI manually with: ```java -jar whirlpool-client-cli-xxx-run.jar --debug --init```
+- Then restart CLI with manual authentication: ```java -jar whirlpool-client-cli-xxx-run.jar --debug --authenticate```

 #### Testing loop
 You can run CLI in loop mode on testnet to generate liquidity on testnet server: